markprodehl/Employee-Summary-Template/README.md

  # Usage

  The Employee Summary Template can be used to create a chart of team memebers.
 The chart will clearly seperate employees based on whether they are a manager, engineer, or an intern.
+Video demo here: https://1drv.ms/v/s!AvkX4tPbiTsRkboyriwcbWhF4i1sbg?e=DMB6xy

  # License